souvik-jana/hands-on-school-2025/README.md

 In addition, there are two other special modes:
 * `-h`, simply display the help message with the list of options and exits.
 * `-c`, this will clean up all previous attempts, including Conda environment and downloaded data.
 This is useful for a fresh start.

+## Fork and GitHub
+If you would like to work and collaborate on your own fork, here are two approaches:
+1. Simply fork this GitLab repository, and clone the fork to your local machine instead.

+2. If GitHub is easier to work with, one may first clone this repository first.
+  * Then create a blank repository on GitHub, and obtain the URL to it.
+  * Inside the local git repository, run the following:
+    ```bash
+    git remote add github <YOUR-GITHUB-REPO-URL>
+    git push -u github main
+    ```
+  * Then a copy of this repository will be hosting in your own GitHub account.

 ***